vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/md-enhance.md

 #### others

 The following are the library links used by the third-party code demo service.
-Unless your environment cannot visit jsdelivr or the speed is slow, you probably don’t need to override the default values.
+Unless your environment cannot visit unpkg or the speed is slow, you probably don’t need to override the default values.

 ##### demo.babel